-Corporate governance principles Corporate governance principle compliance criteria Status of conformity with the corporate governance principle Explanations of deviation from the assessment criteria of compliance with the corporate governance principle 2 3 4 5 of and approaches to creat nd internal control sy mpany, determine major principles stem within the company, monitor the activity The board of directors should be responsible for decisions to appoint and remove [members] of executive bodies, including in connection with their failure to properly perform their duties.
-The board of directors should also procure that the company's executive bodies act in accordance with an approved development strategy and main business goals of the company The Board of Directors has the powers stipulated in the Charter to appoint, dismiss, and determine conditions of the contracts, with respect to members of executive bodies.
-In the reporting period, the Nominations Committee &lt;3&gt; considered how the professional qualifications, skills and experience of the members of the executive bodies meet the current and expected needs of the company, prompted by the approved strategy of the company. complied with partially complied with not complied with .2 The board of directors In the reporting period, the Board of Directors reviewed the report(s) of the sole executive body and members of the collegial executive body on fulfilment of the Company's strategy During the reporting ✓ complied with should establish basic long-term targets of the company's activity, evaluate and approve its key performance indicators and principal business goals, as well as evaluate period, meetings of the Board of Directors reviewed the progress of execution and updating the strategy, approval of the Company's financial and business plan (budget), and the review of the criteria partially complied with not complied with and approve its strategy and business plans in respect of its principal areas of operations and measures (including intermediate) to implement the Company's strategy and business plans
+- The Board of Directors shall be in charge of strategic management of the company, determine major principles of and approaches to creation of a risk management and internal control system within the company, monitor the activity of the company's executive bodies, and carry out other key functions - 2.1.1 The board of directors should be responsible for decisions to appoint and remove [members] of executive bodies, including in connection with their failure to properly perform their duties.
+The board of directors should also procure that the company's executive bodies act in accordance with an approved development strategy and main business goals of the company long-term targets should establish basic evaluate and approve indicators and principal and approve its strategy and business plans in respect of its principal areas of operations its key performance business goals, as well as evaluate of the company's activity,

+2.1.2 The board of directors

+- 1. The Board of Directors has the powers stipulated in the Charter to appoint, dismiss, and determine conditions of the contracts, with respect to members of executive bodies. - 2.
+In the reporting period, the Nominations Committee considered how the professional qualifications, skills and experience of the members of the executive bodies meet the current and expected needs of the company, prompted by the approved strategy of the company. - 3.
+In the reporting period, the Board of Directors reviewed the report(s) of the sole executive body and members of the collegial executive body on fulfilment of the Company's strategy - 1.
+During the reporting period, meetings of the Board of Directors reviewed the progress of execution and updating the strategy, approval of the Company's financial and business plan (budget), and the review of the criteria and measures (including intermediate) to implement the Company's strategy and business plans partially partially complied with